atas/ssg/README.md

   minimal PHP in them.
 For CSS changes, `less` is used to generate `css` files, see `assets/styles` directory.
 8. Follow the below steps to deploy to GitHub Pages.

+## Enabling GitHub Pages

+**This project uses a Custom Workflow to publish to GitHub Pages.
+You should select that in your settings as explained below and do not create another Custom Workflow.**

+FYI: Public repos are free, private repos require paid GitHub subscription.

-## Using GitHub Pages as `https://username.github.io`
+### Using GitHub Pages as `https://username.github.io`

 * Your repo name must be `username.github.io` for this to work.
 Username is github username, lowercase.
 Rename your repo.
-* Public repos are free, private repos require paid GitHub subscription.
-...
-TBA
+* Go to your repo -> Settings -> Pages (on the left) and select GitHub Actions option in the Source select box.

-## Using GitHub Pages through custom domain
+### Using GitHub Pages through custom domain

 * Your repo name could be anything
 * Go to your repo -> Settings -> Pages (on the left) and select GitHub Actions option in the Source select box.